resun-c/django-auth0-engine/README.txt

 	4.1.
 Signing up:

-		The AuthEngine.signup() method helps you register users with Auth0 application.
-To use it, simply provide a Django HttpRequest object, the user's email address, password, and any other information needed by your specific Auth0 setup (see the docs/txt/reference/auth_engine.txt documentation for more details).
+		To register a new user, call the AuthEngine.signup() method with the user's email address, password, and any other information needed by your specific Auth0 setup.

-		Upon successful sign up, it sets the session cookie in the request object and returns a User object.
-Otherwise, an AuthEngineError object with error information is returned; the request session is unchanged.
-A verification mail is also sent to the email address.
+		Upon signing up the user, this method sets the session cookie in the request and returns a User object.
+If it fails to sign up the user, an AuthEngineError is returned with proper error information.

 		Example: